Am I a resident of West Virginia and required to pay taxes?

 Requests for waiver of penalties must be made in writing and should include the reason for your request.

-If I am active military, do I have to file a personal income tax return?
+If I am Active Duty Military, do I have to file a personal income tax return?

 A member of the Armed Forces whose state of legal domicile is other than West Virginia is considered to be a Nonresident for income tax purposes.
 Therefore, his/her military compensation is not taxable to West Virginia even though he/she is stationed in West Virginia and maintains a permanent place of abode therein.